krushiraj/spring-boot-demo/lab/springboot-rest-auth/instructions.md

 # Spring Boot REST Authentication API with JWT

-This project demonstrates a REST API authentication system using Spring Boot, Spring Security, MongoDB, and JSON Web Tokens (JWT).
+This project implements a secure REST API authentication system using Spring Boot, Spring Security, MongoDB, and JSON Web Tokens (JWT).

 ## Prerequisites

-1. Java 1.8 installed
+1. Java 1.8 or higher
 2. MongoDB installed and running on default port (27017)
 3. Maven installed
 4. Postman or similar tool for testing REST APIs